virusimmortal00/post-af/README.md

 [product-screenshot]: images/main_screen.png
 ![Product Name Screen Shot][product-screenshot]

-post-af is a Python/Flask web app packaged within a Docker image alongside NGINX and uWSGI, allowing for a simple 'turn-key' self-hosted testing tool [within its own web server] for the AppsFlyer S2S API.
+post-af is a Python/Flask web app packaged within a Docker image alongside NGINX and uWSGI, allowing for a simple 'turn-key' self-hosted testing tool for the AppsFlyer S2S API.
+For those unable or uninterested in running your own container, there's also a live <a href="#demo-environment">demo environemnt</a>.

 All pre-requisites and configurations needed in order for this tool to get up and running are already set and included within the image, allowing for fast and straight forward deployments.